 These four factors, and maybe more, affect how honey is preserved for a long period.

 What and where is the best place to store honey?
-And, how long does honey last?
-Storing this liquid gold correctly would ensure that it does not spoil for a long time and stay safe for consumption.
+And how long does honey last?
+Storing this liquid gold correctly would ensure that it does not spoil for a long time and stays safe for consumption.
 Here are some tips on the proper storage of honey.

 Or if you want one that comes with an airtight lid, then this set of clear glass jars is a perfect choice too!

 Keep your jar in a cool, dry place.
 Ideally, the temperature would be about 10 degrees centigrade, but a bit higher than that (no more than 20 degrees) is acceptable.
 However, temperatures less than room temperature don’t really influence its quality.
 Rather, it just causes it to crystallize faster.

 Avoid using dirty or used utensils when taking liquid gold out of your jar.
 These utensils might bring bacteria and fungi inside the jar and cause it to spoil.